 Fuel is typically the second biggest vehicle-related cost and potentially accounts for 25%-30% of fleet expenditure.
-The good news is that fuelling an electric car can cost up to 90% less than fuelling an electric vehicle.
+The good news is that fuelling an electric car can cost up to 90% less.
 For example, you can fuel an electric car from just 2p per mile – much cheaper than the 10-12p per mile it costs to fuel a petrol or diesel car.

 The Go Ultra Low Companies initiative acknowledges and rewards companies that have taken the industry lead and included significant numbers of electric vehicles on their fleets, with a commitment to add more before 2020.

 As a Go Ultra Low Company, your company will receive:

 - Official Go Ultra Low Company status, including a logo for marketing use

 - Go Ultra Low Company toolkit, including guidance on how to communicate your green credentials to the wider world